19 Things Rich People Rarely Do

 Never spend money they don’t have

-It might be tempting to go out and buy the top-of-line everything when you have the cash sitting in the bank.
+It might be tempting to go out and buy top-of-line everything when you have the cash sitting in the bank.
 But it’s better only to purchase what you need rather than what you can afford.
 Living frugally and watching cash flow is just as important when you’re making an average income as it is when you’re rolling in the big bucks.
 “Spend less money than you make,” said David Lopez, CEO of Dental Fix RX.
 “If you’re in business, it sounds easy, but it’s not.
 So many entrepreneurs struggle with cash flow issues and get excited with a budget for a Rolls Royce but only have the cash flow for a Toyota Camry—looking at your cash flow forces you to be profitable.”
-Next, find out the 10 attributes of highly successful people you should memorize now.
+Next, check out these things that are about to get even more expensive.